FIWARE/tutorials.Custom-IoT-Agent/README.md

 The aim of this tutorial is to improve developer understanding of how to create their own custom IoT Agents, a series of simple modificiations has been made to the code of the Ultralight IoT Agent demonstrating how to make changes.
-The tutorial consists of a walk-through of the relevant code and a series of HTTP requests to connect the new IoT Agent.
+The tutorial consists of a walkthrough of the relevant code and a series of HTTP requests to connect the new IoT Agent.
 The code can be found within the current
 [GitHub Repository](https://github.com/FIWARE/tutorials.Custom-IoT-Agent/tree/master/iot-agent)